Becoming a controller

 To become a controller in Thailand you first need to become a member of VATSIM.
 Not a member yet?
 Go to https://my.vatsim.net/register to join VATSIM.
 To start as quickly as possible be sure to fill in 'Asia' as your preferred country and 'Southeast Asia (VATSEA)' as division.

 Once your account has been approved you'll need to join the Thailand vACC.
-The process to do so will be instructed on the Trainee Dashboard.
+Please raise a ticket on VATSEA HQ to request a transfer to the Thai vACC.

 If you're a new VATSIM member it's highly advised to get some pilot hours and/or ATC Observing hours.
 This will help you get a feel of what to expect as a pilot and as a controller.